apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Because `Chicken` inherits from `Animal`, the static isolation of the `Animal` type also implicitly applies.
 Not only that, it also cannot be changed by a subclass.
-All `Animal` instances have been declared to be MainActor-isolated, which means all `Chicken` instances must be as well.
+All `Animal` instances have been declared to be `MainActor`-isolated, which means all `Chicken` instances must be as well.

-The static isolation of a type will also be inherited by its properties and methods by default.
+The static isolation of a type will also be inferred for its properties and methods by default.

 ```swift